 - There is no fee required as part of the application process at this time.
 Fees can be assessed and applied at the discretion of Alberta Transportation.

 Step 1.
 Determine eligibility

-Review all requirements in the Driver Examiner Licensing Application Requirements (PDF, 199 KB) to determine if you are eligible to apply.
+Review all requirements in the Driver Examiner Licensing Application Requirements (PDF, 2.9 MB) to determine if you are eligible to apply.

 Step 2.
 Complete the application package